vefunder/protocol-research-review/articles/liquity/bLUSD Risk Assessment thread.md

 1/13

 ---
-Liquidity in bLUSD-LUSD3CRV is crucial for Chicken bonds as the bLUSD market price is derived from this pool which ultimately impacts the user's decision on whether to hold the bond, chicken in, or chicken out.
+Liquidity in bLUSD-LUSD3CRV is crucial for Chicken bonds.
+The bLUSD market price is derived from this pool, which ultimately impacts the user's decision either to hold the bond, chicken in, or chicken out.

 More about bLUSD: https://www.chickenbonds.org/blog-posts/what-makes-the-btokens-valuable